modelcollapse/modelcollapse.github.io/README.md

       <br>
       <sub>
         <i>
-          A circle in motion leaves a mesmerizing trail, visualizing momentum and flow in a simple, elegant animation.
+         Visualizing momentum and flow in a simple animation.
         </i>
       </sub>
     </td>